fhdk/openbox-config/config/skel/Manjaro-PacBang-getting-started.md

     var currentLocation =

-This variable hold the data need for the rss link which is parsed by acc_rss script.
+This variable hold the data needed for the rss link - which is parsed by acc_rss script.
 The below codeblock is the datastructure for the city of Aarhus in Denmark.

 	var currentLocation = {
 		"administrativeArea":{